vishnu1368/online-shopping-management/README.md

 An E-commerce Web based application that has the extensible search capabilities to retrieve the best-match products from the inventory.
+The application orchestrates,
+ - authentication service
+ - Cart service
+ - Profile management Serivce
+ - Search service
-The application orchestrates authentication service, Cart service, Profile management Service, Search service, Order Service and shipment service to provide a better user experience for the customers.
-This project is begin built by using the knowledge of software design principles, variety of Data structures and the system design concepts.
+ - Order Service and
+ - shipment service to provide a better user experience for the customers.
+This project is begin built by using the knowledge of software design principles, variety of Data structures and the sytem design concepts.